Dry cleaners

 Contact us

-If you have any questions or require any further information or advice on any aspect of dry cleaning regulation, please contact us.
+If you have any questions, require any further information or advice on any aspect of dry cleaning regulation, or would like to submit a pre-application proposal and supporting information, please email ppcpermitting@sepa.org.uk.